react4j/react4j-todomvc/Notes.md

 ## Externs/Closure specifics

 * Find and include externs.
-* Add defines for all the compile time properties that are used in downstream libraries.
-(Braincheck, react4j, arez).
-These are all placed in react4j.js and zipped up to be compatible with j2cl via:
-  `(cd src/main/java && zip react.js.zip react4j/todomvc/react4j.js)`
+* Add defines to the source projects (react4j+braincheck+arez) that required the defines from a `ArezConfig.native.js` file so that the compile constants were available to closure compiler.

 ## Questions